projectsbyif/data-permissions-catalogue/_patterns/active-request.md

   - url: /images/active-request.svg

 advantages:
-  - consent choice is specific to data being shared
+  - Consent is specific to data being accessed
-  - consent is requested proactively
+  - Consent is requested proactively

 limitations:
-  - frequent and multiple requests can become a burdensome
+  - Frequent and multiple requests can become burdensome
-  - rejected requests can exclude people from parts of a service
+  - Rejected requests can exclude people from parts of a service

 examples:
   - title: Prolific Academic